PILLAR · LLM SYSTEMS

 PITFALL — reward hacking on the verifier

-Trained with large-scale RL on reasoning traces.
-The model learns to produce long chains of thought, including backtracking, self-verification, and alternative approaches.
-Test-time compute (length of reasoning) becomes a knob — more thinking → better answers, on a power-law curve.
+All trained with large-scale RLVR on reasoning traces.
+The model learns to produce long chains of thought featuring backtracking, self-verification, plan-then-execute, and alternative approaches.
+Test-time compute (reasoning length) becomes a real monotone knob — Snell et al. (arXiv 2408.03314) and the o1 system card both report power-law scaling of accuracy in $\log(\text{thinking tokens})$.

 REMEMBER